Pregnancy can be an overwhelming time, with many changes happening within the body.

 After your blood is tested early on in your pregnancy, your doctor can recommend an iron supplement if your levels are low.

 The Academy of Nutrition and Dietetics has stated its position on vegan diets, deeming them appropriate for all stages of the life cycle.

 It specifically points out that pregnancy, lactation, infancy, childhood and adolescence are included.

-Pregnancy does have specific nutritional requirements but these can easily be met with planning, something that is always highly recommended from physicians and nutritionists regardless if you eat animal products.
+Pregnancy - and vegan pregnancy - does have specific nutritional requirements but these can easily be met with planning, something that is always highly recommended from physicians and nutritionists regardless if you eat animal products.

 As any vegan bodybuilder knows, it's not only easy to gain weight on a vegan diet, but it's so much fun.
 There's nothing better then getting to chow down on some vegan food, load up on potatoes, rice beans, guacamole, cornbread, oats, pretty much anything you can think of just with no meat, eggs, dairy, or honey.